greta-dev/greta.template/README.md

 <!-- badges: end -->

-This is an empty repository to help automating extensions to greta.
+This is an empty repository to helpyou build an extension to greta.
 It’s a [GitHub template repository](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), so you can make a copy to build your extension from by following these